OpenComputingLab/educational-jupyter-notebook-qa-automation/src/nb-code-execution.md

 ![](images/nbval_mismatch.png)

-Ideally, notebooks should be tagged or regex mapped in such a way as to ensure that all tests pass but that as many cells are possibly are properly tested.
+Ideally, notebooks should be tagged or regex mapped in such a way as to ensure that all tests pass but that as many cells as possible are properly tested.

 This form of testing is useful when checking that notebook execution is not affected by changes to the execution environment.